ashhendrata/ashhendrata/README.md

 ### Hi, I'm Ashley Hendrata 👋

 ⭐️ **About Me:**
-- 🎓 I'm a Computer Science Major at Colgate University and I love creating experiences <3
+- 🎓 I'm a Computer Science Major and Religion minor at Colgate University and I love creating experiences <3
 - 🚗 I love adventure.
 From cafes and gardens to rooftops and museums, I'm always up for exploration!
 - 🧱 Currently learning how to 3D print and use Blender!